 Address: Covered Bridge Rd, Stowe, VT 05672

-And don’t think you can get away with walking across the bridge, as sweet Emily’s ghost is also known to scratch and claw at pedestrians’ backs.
+And people driving through the bridge have reported feeling a clawing sensation.
+And don’t think you can get away with walking across the bridge, as Emily’s ghost is also known to scratch and claw at pedestrians’ backs.
 Even the most trivial hauntings include visions of a white apparition (is that you, Emily?) and footsteps along with strange voices from the tunnel.

 4. The Lizzie Borden House